Let’s find out the truth about the breed!

 Where do Bull Terriers come from?

 Bull Terriers were originally cross-breeds.
-Formed from the mating of old English Terriers and Bulldogs in the 1800’s.
+Combining English Terriers and Bulldogs in the 1800’s.

-It is thought that Bulldogs, Terriers and possibly Dalmatians played a part in bringing together the dog we know today.
+It is thought that Bulldogs, Terriers and possibly even Dalmatians played a part.
+All coming together to form the dog we know today.

 What do Bull Terriers look like?

-The perhaps most iconic image of a Bull Terrier is that of Fagin’s dog in the play Oliver Twist, who was entirely white except for a black patch over one eye.
-That fictional Bull Terrier remains one of my favourite dogs to this day!
+The perhaps most iconic image of a Bull Terrier is that of Fagin’s dog in the play Oliver Twist.

 Why does the Bull Terrier have a domed head?

-However, show bred Bull Terriers are displaying increasingly more prominent ridges on their foreheads.
+However, show bred Bull Terriers have more prominent ridges on their foreheads.

 The current Kennel Club breed standard states “Viewed from front egg-shaped and completely filled, its surface free from hollows or indentations.
 Top of skull almost flat from ear to ear. ”